 Links can be added as text or with a button, just make sure it’s clear where people should click.

-Most people browse the Internet from their smartphone.
+Most people browse the Internet from their smartphones.
 Because of that, you need to make sure your website not only “works” on a phone, but it’s optimized for small screens.
 At the very least you should choose a theme that’s responsive (able to adapt to different screen resolutions) and, if you can, review your content to make sure it’s fully accessible from a phone.
-Nowadays, most smartphones can download files, make online payments, and play videos, but large images, tables or tiny fonts should be reconsidered.
+Nowadays, most smartphones can download files, make online payments, and play videos, but large images, tables, or tiny fonts should be reconsidered.